raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 and therefore either client or server may be the initiator of a message.
 The initiator MUST set the value of the QR bit in the DNS header to zero (0), and the responder MUST set it to one (1).

+<<TODO: Specify behaviour on receipt of a message from an initiator with the QR
+bit set to 1, etc.>>

 Every Session Signaling request message MUST elicit a response (which MUST have the same ID in the DNS message header as in the request).